-If a person is suspected to have Soft Tissue Sarcoma diagnosis are required to confirm the diagnosis of the disease.
-Further, these investigations can help in determining the stage of disease, which in turn helps in selecting an appropriate treatment option.
+If a person is suspected to have Soft Tissue Sarcoma based on signs and symptoms, certain investigations are required to confirm the diagnosis of the disease and in determining the stage of disease, which in turn helps in selecting an appropriate treatment plan.

-- Imaging Tests: These tests help in scanning a larger body area to assess the exact size and location of the disease and the spread of disease to distant body parts.
+These tests help in scanning a larger body area to assess the exact size and location of the disease and the spread of disease to distant body parts.
 The extent of invasion in the nearby tissue can also be assessed with the help of these techniques.
-Also, these tests are employed after treatment to evaluate the treatment efficacy and to detect any signs of disease progression/recurrence.
+Also, these tests are employed after treatment to evaluate the treatment efficacy and to detect any signs of disease progression/recurrece.

 It is better than CT for the examination of soft tissues in the limbs, but inferior to CT for examining the bones.
 Additionally, similar to CT, it can be used in planning radiation treatment for STSs.
 It can also be used to guide a biopsy needle to collect biopsy samples from the affected area.

 This technique uses a radioactive substance (known as fluorodeoxyglucose or FDG) that is given via intravenous injection prior to the procedure.
 Cancer cells absorb larger amounts of the radioactive substance than normal cells.
 The areas of higher radioactivity indicate cancerous tissue on the PET scan.
 This technique can be combined with CT scan (PET/CT) to accurately diagnose the extent of disease in distant body parts.

 In this test, a radioactive material is first injected into the vein of the patient.
 The radioactive substance gets accumulated in the areas of bones affected by the disease and such areas are then detected with the help of radioactivity detectors.